Pattern formation in a predator-prey model with Allee effect and hyperbolic mortality on networked and non-networked environments: Introduction

 \section{Introduction}

 Since the pioneering work of Lotka and Volterra, the dynamic characteristics between predator and prey populations have always been an important research topic in mathematical biology~\cite{murray2002mathematical}.
-After that, many researchers worked to improve the model on this basis~\cite{nakao2010turing,nagano2012phase,zhang2014spatio,liu2019pattern,ye2019dynamic,ye2021bifurcation,ye4194709promotion}.
+After that, many researchers worked to improve the model on this basis~\cite{nakao2010turing,nagano2012phase,zhang2014spatio,liu2019pattern,ye2019dynamic,ye2021bifurcation,ye2022promotion}.
 In 2012, Nagano and Maeda explored the spatial distribution of predators and prey using the well-known model of Rosenzweig and MacArthur.
-They gave the phase diagram of this predator-prey model and studied the lattice formation of this model~\cite{nagano2012phase}.
+They gave the phase diagram of this predator-prey model and studied the lattice formation on this model~\cite{nagano2012phase}.
 However, in 2014, Zhang and his collaborators found that there would be no Turing pattern if only the death term of the predator was represented by a linear function.
-Therefore, they studied the pattern formation of the predator-prey model with hyperbolic mortality by selecting appropriate control parameters and found many interesting patterns, such as hexagonal spots and stripe patterns~\cite{zhang2014spatio}.
-Considering that the Allee effect widely exists in biological systems, Liu et al. studied the influence of the Allee effect and delay on the Turing pattern based on this model, and found that the Allee effect and delay can shape the pattern~\cite{liu2019pattern}.
-Their model is as follows.
+Therefore, they studied the pattern formation on the predator-prey model with hyperbolic mortality by selecting appropriate control parameters and found many interesting patterns, such as hexagonal spots and stripe patterns~\cite{zhang2014spatio}.
+Allee effect widely exists in biological systems and is often considered by researchers in their established models.
+Inspired by this, Liu et al. introduced weak Allee effect into the prey population based on previous studies.
+They focused on studying the Allee effect on the spatial distribution of species and found that Allee effect increases the isolation of spatial patches.
+From a biological perspective, Allee effect make the spatial distribution of the population more concentrated, which is beneficial for the continuation of the species~\cite{liu2019pattern}.
+This model is the scenario mentioned in this paper for non-networked environments as follows